Freedom of Association and Assembly / Protests, National Security, Political Expression

 The members of parliament submitted two separate applications to the European Court of Human Rights, and a Chamber of the Court issued a judgment in September 2014, holding unanimously that the decisions to fine the members violated their right to freedom of expression and their right to an effective remedy.
 The Hungarian Government requested that the case be referred to the Grand Chamber.

+The Grand Chamber of the Court unanimously delivered a judgment.
 The applicants submitted that the ruling coalition, which held a two thirds majority at the time, had made several attempts to minimize the participation of opposition parties in Parliament.
 For example, urgent procedures had been used to enact laws in an extremely short period of time and the rules of parliamentary disciplinary procedure had been tightened, all to the disadvantage of opposition parties.
 They argued that since they were systematically deprived of the normal means of voicing their views in Parliament, they should be allowed to express their opinion by using symbolic speech, such as displaying placards.

 The Hungarian government contended that the rules of parliamentary disciplinary were in line with similar rules in force elsewhere, such as the rules governing the Parliamentary Assembly of the Council of Europe and the European Parliament.
 The government further argued that the conduct of the members concerned had caused serious disruption, and expressed concern that similar conduct might reoccur and adversely affect the quality of parliamentary debate.